squeak-smalltalk/squeak.org/_pages/development_process.md

  3. Maybe rewrite the deprecated method to use the new implementation, if there is one.
  4. Add `self deprecated: 'Use this or that instead.'.` at the beginning of the deprecated method to guide foreign application code through the migration.

+## Further References

+There is also a tutorial integrated in the image that describes the process and the tooling for submitting a contribution in-depth.
+You can find it under the docking bar in the help menu under "How to Contribute".

 </div>
 <div class="col-md-6 col-lg-6">